by: RJ Fisher last Update: July 2023

-It’s perfectly possible to visit all of these highlights in one day, so a $37, 1-day ticket to the park should be sufficient for the average visitor.
-If you have a special interest in archeology/history or you just can’t get enough, there are 3-day ($62) and weeklong ($72) tickets as well.
+It’s perfectly possible to visit all of these highlights in one day, so a $37, 1-day ticket to the park should suffice the average visitor.
+If you have a special interest in archeology/history or you just can’t get enough, there are 3-day ($62) and week-long ($72) tickets as well.

-Grab a tuk-tuk for the day with some friends and for $15-$20 it will take you to the ticket center and to the highlights of the archeological park.
-If air-con transport is more your thing you can also opt for an organized tour.
-Prices start at $16 p/p for a full day tour in an air-conditioned minivan.
-It includes lunch and a trustworthy English speaking guide.
-Book your recommended tour here.
+Grab a tuk-tuk for the day with some friends and for $15-$20 it will take you to the ticket center and the highlights of the archeological park.
+If air conditioned transport is more your thing you can also opt for an organized tour.
+Prices start at $22 p/p for a full day tour in an air-conditioned minivan.
+It includes hotel pick-up and a trustworthy English speaking guide.

 The cheapest option is to rent a bicycle, but make sure that you’re ready for exercise, because it will be a full day of pedaling!